akhuh213/word-game/README.md

             }
         }
 ```
-For winning condition, I simply compared the points they recieved between two players using if statement.
+For winning condition, the points that each player recieved were compared.